xando/buzzy/docs/index.rst

 .. function:: memoized

-   Helper function decorator that will remember function results within one build cycle.
+   Helper function decorator, it will remember function results within one build cycle.
    Useful when you have code to use in than more render function.

 .. code-block:: python